dlskadnr1209/dlskadnr1209/README.md

 - **Experience**
   - Specialized in Particle Simulation (PIC) and Analyzing Radio Observational Data.
   - Extensive experience with Deep Learning techniques.
-  - Proficient in managing servers and deploying applications using Docker.
+  - Proficient in managing servers, deploying softwares and using Docker.